Making the appropriate dietary choices is recommended for everyone, but does diet matter when it comes to fertility?

 At the same time, it is the usual practice to alter the food habits to incorporate certain kinds of nutrients when you are trying to or having trouble conceiving.

-Most people relate to age or medical conditions to causes infertility but it is indeed a fact that lifestyle features like foods, weight, smoking, or alcohol consumption also have a direct effect on fertility.
+Most people relate to age or medical conditions to cause infertility but it is indeed a fact that lifestyle features like foods, weight, smoking, or alcohol consumption also have a direct effect on fertility.

 A new study on the effect of diet on fertility has revealed that for women trying to become pregnant naturally, the following ingredients in food had a positive effect: